Particular/docs.particular.net/persistence/mongodb/index.md

 MongoDB [transactions](https://docs.mongodb.com/manual/core/transactions/) are enabled and required by default.
 This allows the persister to use pessimistic locking and to update multiple saga instances and commit them atomically during message processing.

+> [!WARNING]
-WARN: MongoDB transactions require a replica set or sharded cluster.
+> MongoDB transactions require a replica set or sharded cluster.
 Refer to the [MongoDB transaction documentation](https://docs.mongodb.com/manual/core/transactions/#transactions-and-atomicity) for more information about supported configurations and required MongoDB server versions.

+> [!NOTE]
-NOTE: The MongoDB persister supports transactions on shared clusters starting from version 2.1.
+> The MongoDB persister supports transactions on shared clusters starting from version 2.1.

 ### Disabling transactions